Jerielphilly/churn-retention-optimization/README.md

 ### View the Dashboard:
 Open ```dashboard/churn_dashboard.pbix``` in Power BI Desktop and refresh the data source to view the results.

 ---

+## Key Takeaway

+Predicting churn is not enough — the real value comes from deciding who is worth saving.

+---